 In the previous two seasons, Kelly played a vital role in the recruiting operations at Oregon and South Florida.
 He is a highly respected coach and recruiter with experience at the high school level, ACC, SEC, Pac-12, Conference USA and, most recently, in the Canadian Football League with the Edmonton Eskimos.
 He was named one of the top 25 college football recruiters in the nation by ESPN in 2010 and by Rivals in 2009.

-His most recent collegiate coaching job was at UCF, where he served as the assistant head coach and wide receivers coach from 2007-11 after spending 2006 as the program’s director of high school relations.
+He previously was at UCF, where he served as the assistant head coach and wide receivers coach from 2007-11 after spending 2006 as the program’s director of high school relations.
 In 2010, the Knights won 11 games, captured the Conference USA championship and defeated Georgia in the Liberty Bowl for the first bowl win in program history.
 In his first season as a coach at UCF, he helped the Knights compile a 10-4 record and win the conference championship.

 Kelly’s group developed depth every season as the offense counted on contributions from multiple wide receivers.
 In 2007, true freshman Kamar Aiken caught a team-high five touchdowns and was one of three receivers with at least 20 catches.
 Aiken made nine touchdown catches in 2009, the most by a UCF receiver since 2005, as part of a 44-catch campaign, and Rocky Ross made 41 receptions.
 Ross also received Academic All-America honors that season for his work in the classroom.